francescogerardomarra/its/modulo26/2_jwt.md

 This namespaced key reduces the risk of name collision and signals that `mycompany.com` owns the definition.

 ✅ Good: `https://yourdomain.com/subscriptionTier`: `"pro"`
-❌ Bad: `subscriptionTier`: `"pro"` — might conflict with other claims named the same.
+❌ Bad: `subscriptionTier`: `"pro"` because might conflict with other claims named the same.

 > 🔍 Important: Simply using a namespaced URI does **not automatically** make the claim meaningful to third parties.
 It must be accompanied by documentation or agreement.